mallabee/queue/readme.md

 ### Using the queue and processing work via the Worker

-Advise the demo app that is located under `tests/example`.
+Advise the demo app that is located under `tests/example` to understand how you can pull jobs from the queue and process them.

 ### Traits and their usage